isomerpages/pa-corp/_careers/PA Student Internship.md

 #### Apply for Internship with PA

 1. You may contact your school’s Career Services Office; or
-2. You may apply by submitting the <a href="https://form.gov.sg/#!/5c7e4317e3264100179f5f12" target="\_blank">Internship Application Form</a>.
+2. You may apply by submitting the [Internship Application Form](https://form.gov.sg/6895b2f53220af0555880db5).
 Successful candidates will be notified by email.

 #### Internship Opportunities